Jungyoonlim/auction-bid/README.md

 # GPU Auction

-Welcome to the SF Compute Exchange!
+Welcome to the GPU Exchange!
 This project is a simple auction house system for GPU clusters, allowing customers to view available compute and place bids on them.

 ## Key Features